 - In a non-stick pan on high or in you pressure cooker on saute, add 2 tbsp of oil and sear the lamb chunks including the bones in batches (Note 2).
 Set the cooked lamb aside.

 - Turn the heat down to medium (ignore if using a pressure cooker) and add the onion.
 Saute for a minute.

 - Add the celery and cook for roughly 3 minutes.

 - Take the pan off the heat / turn off your pressure cooker and let it cool down for a few minutes.

-- Add the Passata and deglaze the pan.
+- Add some of the Passata (1/2 cup or so) to deglaze the pan.
 (Be careful of the steam or splash back generated if the pan or pressure cooker is still too hot!)

-- Add the lamb, bones, onions, garlic, celery, rosemary, bay leaf, sugar and Passata into the pressure cooker.
+- Add the lamb, bones, onions, garlic, celery, rosemary, bay leaf, sugar and the remaining Passata into the pressure cooker.

 - Turn on the pressure cooker and cook for 30 mins on high / stew setting.